top of page

 (2) Whether there is a qualifying relationship between the Petitioner and the Beneficiary (the person whom the Petitioner is trying to immigrate to the U.S.).

-The Petitioner vetting process is not so much of a concern for unnaturalized U.S. citizen Petitioners as it is for LPR Petitioners and possibly for naturalized U.S. citizen Petitioners, because USCIS can investigate the LPR and naturalized U.S. citizen Petitioner’s residency application process to determine whether they should have been granted LPR status.
+The Petitioner vetting process is not so much of a concern for U.S. citizens who were not naturalized as it is for LPR Petitioners and possibly for naturalized U.S. citizen Petitioners, because USCIS can investigate the LPR and naturalized U.S. citizen Petitioner’s residency application process to determine whether they should have been granted LPR status.

 Aside from Petitioner eligibility issues, the government will also verify whether the relationship between the Petitioner and Beneficiary is a relationship legally recognized under U.S. law.
 For instance, if the Petitioner is trying to immigrate their spouse the government will confirm whether the marital relationship is valid pursuant to U.S. law.